joshkitt/cloud-certification/aws/aws-csaa.md

 ### Storage Gateway
 - File gateway
-    - NFS type mount backed by S3
+    - NFS type mount
+    - Backed by S3
     - NFS or SMB
+    - Cache - most recently used data is cached in the file gateway
 - Volume gateway
+    - Block storage
-    - Cached volume
+    - Cached volume - low latency for recently used data
-    - Stored volume
+    - Stored volume - data is on premise, backed-up to S3
     - iSCSI protocol
 - Tape gateway
     - Backup
-    - Virtual Tape Library
+    - Virtual Tape Library backed by S3 and Glacier
     - iSCSI

 Deployment options - hardware device, virtual device